Hematologic (Blood) Conditions in Pregnancy

 Your pregnancy care

 If your blood condition could be inherited by your baby, you may be directed to our Prenatal Genetic Diagnosis Clinic for testing and counselling.
-You might also meet with our Pediatrics team to decide on a plan for newborn care after birth.
+You might also meet with our pediatrics team to decide on a plan for newborn care after birth.

 Treatment